p-casgrain/LimitOrderBook.jl/README.md

 ## Documentation

 The most basic atomic type is the `Order` which contains information about its side, quantity, price, order-id and account-id.
 The `OrderBook` object is a data structure containing `Order`s.
-The package includes the functions `submit_limit_order!`, `cancel_limit_order!` and `submit_market_order!` to insert and remove orders, as well as `book_depth_info`, `volume_bid_ask`, `best_bid_ask`, `n_orders_bid_ask`and `get_acct` to return order book statistics and information.
+The package includes the functions `submit_limit_order!`, `cancel_order!` and `submit_market_order!` to insert and remove orders, as well as `book_depth_info`, `volume_bid_ask`, `best_bid_ask`, `n_orders_bid_ask`and `get_acct` to return order book statistics and information.
 The utility function `write_csv` writes the entire book to an IO stream in csv format to save its state.
 The package also includes `print`ing facilities to display the book status in the console.
 See the included documentation and example for more details.

 ### Installation